Red-eared slider: Invasive status in Australia

 In Australia, breeding populations have been found in New South Wales and Queensland, and individual turtles have been found in the wild in Victoria, the Australian Capital Territory, and Western Australia.

 Red-eared slider turtles are considered a significant threat to native turtle species; they mature more quickly, grow larger, produce more offspring, and are more aggressive.
 Numerous studies indicate that red-eared slider turtles can out-compete native turtles for food and nesting and basking sites.
 Unlike the general diet of pet red-eared sliders, wild red-eared sliders are usually omnivorous.
 Because red-eared slider turtles eat plants as well as animals, they could also have a negative impact on a range of native aquatic species, including rare frogs.
 Also, a significant risk exists that red-eared slider turtles can transfer diseases and parasites to native reptile species.
 A malaria-like parasite was spread to two wild turtle populations in Lane Cove River, Sydney.

 Social and economic costs are also likely to be substantial.
 The Queensland government has invested close to AU$1 million in eradication programs to date.
 The turtle may also cause significant public-health costs due to the impacts of turtle-associated salmonella on human health.
-Outbreaks in multiple states and fatalities in children, associated with handling salmonella-infected turtles, have been recorded in the USA.
+Outbreaks in multiple states and fatalities in children, associated with handling Salmonella-infected turtles, have been recorded in the US.
 Salmonella can also spread to humans when turtles contaminate drinking water.

 The actions by state governments have varied considerably to date, ranging from ongoing eradication efforts by the Queensland government to very little action by the government of New South Wales.
 Experts have ranked the species as high priority for management in Australia, and are calling for a national prevention and eradication strategy, including a concerted education and compliance program to stop the illegal trade, possession, and release of slider turtles.

 Invasive status in India

 Red-eared slider turtles are threatening to invade the natural water bodies across northeast India, which are home to 21 out of 29 vulnerable native Indian species of freshwater turtle.
 Between August 2018 and June 2019, a team of herpetologists from the NGO "Help Earth" found red-eared sliders in the Deepor Beel wildlife sanctuary and Ugratara Devalaya temple pond.
 Further reports have been made from an unnamed stream, feeding into the Tlawng river, on a farm in the Mizoram capital, Aizawl.
+The Nodal Center for Biological Invasions, part of Forest research institute in Kerala is working on addressing the issue of capturing and removing these turtles from wild and from pet owners.

 In popular culture

 Within the second volume of the Tales of the Teenage Mutant Ninja Turtles, the popular comic-book heroes were revealed as specimens of the red-eared slider.
-The popularity of the Ninja Turtles led to a craze for keeping them as pets in United Kingdom, with subsequent ecological havoc, as turtles were accidentally or deliberately released into the wild.
+The popularity of the Ninja Turtles, coupled with the release of the first live-action film, led to a craze for keeping them as pets in United Kingdom, with subsequent ecological havoc, as turtles were accidentally or deliberately released into the wild.